 Buenos Aires is known for simple, high-quality dishes built around excellent ingredients.

-Some of the most iconic foods include:
+Some of the most iconic foods to try in Buenos Aires include:

-• dulce de leche desserts
+• dulce de leche desserts, from ice cream to alfajores

 These dishes are an essential part of the experience — but they are only the beginning.